Get insider access

 All Reviews

-Our recommendations above are what we think is currently the best gaming headset to pair with your Xbox Series X in each price range for most people to buy.
+Our recommendations above are what we think is currently the best gaming headset for Xbox Series X in each price range for most people to buy.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you'd like to choose for yourself, here's the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.